cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **What should you do if you receive one?**

-1. Use the link in the Notification you received to view if the spike or drop is significant enough to require further actions
+1. Use the link in the Notification you received to view if the spike or drop is significant enough to require further actions.
 2. {{<render file="_errors.md">}}

 </div>